 The name Clia Fuinne means the Ford of the Wattles or Hurdles, from the ancient ford over the Cliffoney river at the north end of the village.
 This has been a main routeway, along the coastal plain between Donegal and Sligo since the neolithic or new stone age, when farmers from the continent began to land here in large numbers 6,000 years ago.

-The oldest buildings in Cliffoney are a number of megalithic mounments about the village, built on an outcrop of sandstone, in a line that closely follows the modern road.
-The best known of these is Creevykeel, one of the best examples od a full court tomb in Ireland.
-Cartronplank is another court tomb, and was probably bigger than Creevykeel, but is quite ruined.
+The oldest buildings in Cliffoney are the five megalithic mounments about the village, built on an outcrop of sandstone, in a line that closely follows the modern road.
+The best known of these is Creevykeel, one of the finest examples of a full court tomb in Ireland.
+Cartronplank is another court tomb, and was probably bigger than Creevykeel when complete, but is now quite ruined.
 Two more monuments are found in Creevymore, while another by Creevykeel was broken up to build a forge around 1880.

 The large monument at Cartronplank was known as Toomnafearmore, the Grave of the Great Man.
 The name indicates that the person believed to be buried there was a giant of the Formorian, race one of the early tribes who contested the ownership of Ireland with the Tuatha Dé Danann during the Second Battle of Moytura.

 In Irish mythology, cattle-raiding is a central theme.
 When cattle came to Ireland with the neolithic settlers from Brittany, it quite likely that animals were regularly stolen from the early farmers by non cattle-possessing neighbors - be they neolithic or mesolithic.
 I can easily imagine that the large centrally enclosed courtyard at Creevykeel is a sacred neolithic cattle pen, something between a temple and a cattle market.